healthykitchen101/healthykitchen101.com/ice-makers/reviews/best.md

 Regardless of what portable ice maker you buy, there are a few things that will affect the quality of your ice and your machine’s production capacity.

-*   For clear-looking ice and to extend the lifespan of your machine, use filtered water, distilled water, or [zero TDS water](https://healthykitchen101.com/water-filters/reviews/zerowater/zerowater-pitcher-23-cup/).
+*   For clear-looking ice and to extend the lifespan of your machine, use filtered water or [zero TDS water](https://healthykitchen101.com/water-filters/reviews/zerowater/zerowater-pitcher-23-cup/).
 *   Refill using chilled (filtered) water of around 10℃ (50℉) to maintain consistent ice bullet weight and production capacity.
 *   Run your ice maker away from direct sunlight and with a room temperature of 10‒32 ℃ (50‒90℉).